ivnvxd/pyquest/markdown/03_control_flow_and_data_flows.md

     4

-#### Nested loops <a id="nested-loops"></a>
+### Nested loops <a id="nested-loops"></a>

-Nested loops are loops that are placed inside other loops.
+_Nested loops_ are loops that are placed inside other loops.
 Nested loops allow you to iterate over multiple sequences of elements at the same time.
 You can have multiple levels of nested loops to iterate over multiple sequences of elements at the same time.

 However, it's important to keep your code organized and easy to read, so you should avoid nesting too many loops if possible.
+If you find yourself nesting too many loops, you should consider refactoring your code to make it more readable.

 ```python